vlence/simtest-go/README.md

 ```

 There's however the problem of time as well.
 Consider our previous example of introducing latency
-into a read operations.
+into read operations.
 We are waiting for 1 second.
 If we are running this in our tests our test
 will need to wait 1 second for the faulty read to complete.
-We need some way to make our application
-think time has passed without actually waiting that long.
+There's nothing wrong in this if we can
+prove that our application works correctly or find new bugs but it is better if we can do all of
+that and also not have to wait that long.
+1 second is not a long time but there are a lot of
+scenarios where you might have to wait much longer.
+For example you might have a response timeout
+of 3s for HTTP requests.
+If you have 100s of endpoints in your application then that's a lot of
+waiting!

 It's fairly common to think of things like the network and disk as dependencies and to mock them
 during tests.
 What is uncommon, as far as I know, is to think of time itself as some kind of